DouglasJohnson

 Us United States

-(about 5 years ago)
+(over 5 years ago)

 Vertical gardening and container gardening, also there are sometimes community gardens where you can grow whatever you want but you usually have to pay a fee.